zabulus/core/builds/install/arch-specific/win32/Readme.txt

 Introduction
 ============

-Welcome to the first beta release of Firebird 2.1
+Welcome to the second beta release of Firebird 2.1

 Intended Users